yotann/bcdb/docs/memodb/comparisons.md

 That's because some official LLVM builds have them disabled, which means in order to use templates like `llvm::cl::opt` we need to have them disabled too.
 This rules out a lot of interesting libraries like Boost.Beast.

+We also need the ability to respond asynchronously to requests, in case a client requests a func evaluation and we're waiting for a distributed worker to perform it.
+We also need to set per-request timeouts so can give up at the appropriate time.

 ### NNG